Faith Voices Against LGBTQ Discrimination

 Equal Service for LGBTQ PeopleIn the case Masterpiece Cakeshop v.
 Colorado Civil Rights Commission in October 2017, clergy wrote: "It is morally wrong ... to permit blanket discrimination in the public marketplace for goods and services based on the personal religious beliefs of merchants with respect to same-sex couples’ rights and relationships."
 Read the Brief

 For many Americans, values like treating others fairly, equally and with respect are rooted in faith and religious teachings.
-Increasingly, people of faith are leading the conversation about why protecting LGBTQ people matters – and why their faith calls them to support LGBTQ equal treatment.
+Increasingly, people of faith are leading the conversation about why protecting LGBTQ people matters – and why their faith calls them to support LGBTQ freedom.

 The Golden Rule